-- Letters of nomination from three (3) nominators (including the primary nominator) - A completed nomination form comprising Data sheet on nominee (page 2); citation and key words (page 3); succinct summary of nominee's accomplishments and contributions (page 4); Personal statement from the nominee focused on how the nominee has actively participated and had an impact in volunteer associations, societies or other groups (that are not part of her/his paid work) and how the nominee anticipates actively working in the Academy (page 5).
+- Letters of nomination from three (3) nominators (including the primary nominator).
+Each letter can not be more than 3 pages. - A completed nomination form comprising Data sheet on nominee (page 2); citation and key words (page 3); succinct summary of nominee's accomplishments and contributions (page 4); Personal statement from the nominee focused on how the nominee has actively participated and had an impact in volunteer associations, societies or other groups (that are not part of her/his paid work) and how the nominee anticipates actively working in the Academy (page 5).
 A note for the guidance of the nominee in this regard is included in the nomination package (page 5) and should be provided to the nominee by the primary nominator. - Curriculum vitae of the nominee that clearly identifies graduate trainees as authors of papers by means of an asterisk on the trainee's name. - Incomplete nominations are returned to the primary nominator unread.